As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

 I bought the Skin Physics Photon simply because it was the only one available in my area.
 I felt more comfortable buying it in a major department store than shopping online.
-That turned out to be a foolish move, because I now wish I'd done more research and ordered a different brand.
+That turned out to be a foolish move because I now wish I'd done more research and ordered a different brand.

 Do I Recommend It?

 So I was disappointed with the results from using my Photon.
-I was really looking forward to recapturing my "Omnilux glow".
-But it didn't happen.
+I was really looking forward to recapturing my "Omnilux glow," but it didn't happen.

 To be fair, The Photon has had some effect, even if I can't see it.
 I kept my purchase a secret from my husband and quietly did my treatments when he was out.
-A few weeks after I bought it, he looked at me over the breakfast table and said, "you're getting younger every day".
+A few weeks after I bought it, he looked at me over the breakfast table and said, "you're getting younger every day."
 So clearly, it is doing me some good!
-Or was it just coincidence?
+Or was it just a coincidence?

-I do wonder whether the Skin Physics Photon is really "professional strength" as it claims, since the benefits are definitely less noticeable than my salon treatments.
+I do wonder whether the Skin Physics Photon is really "professional strength" as it claims since the benefits are definitely less noticeable than my salon treatments.

 I'm now wishing I'd paid a bit extra and bought the Omnilux Nu U instead.
 The reason?
-Omnilux are easily the biggest name in the salon therapy and they're a worldwide brand with a good reputation.
+Omnilux is easily the biggest name in salon therapy and they're a worldwide brand with a good reputation.
 I know their salon machine works, so I have confidence their hand-held will work too.